dzianissokalau/variance_reduction/README.md

-# variance_reduction
-Methods of variance reduction for experimentation
+# Variance reduction for experiments